-AMs advent will increase overall Public Transit ridership and thus its marketshare on the global mobility sector.
+Automated Minibuses (AMs) advent will increase overall Public Transit ridership and thus its market share on the global mobility sector.

 Importance of the AM model choice / Planned deployment strategy

-- Replacing traditional Public Transit services without a planned strategy would drastically worsen the external costs of deploying Autonomous Minibuses (AMs).
+- Replacing traditional Public Transit services without a planned strategy would drastically worsen the external costs of deploying Automated Minibuses (AMs).

-- Strategic direction needs to be elaborated/push forward as multiple modalities, applications, platforms, services, data regulations and governance concepts are developing.
+- Strategic direction needs to be elaborated/pushed forward as multiple modalities, applications, platforms, services, data regulations and governance concepts are developing.

-- AM economic long-term impact and profitability are highly depending on the model deployed.
+- AM economic long-term impact and profitability highly depend on the model deployed.

 More conclusions based on 6 scenarios each focusing on a different modal shift caused by the AM deployment

-We first settled 6 scenarios for a potential Autonomous Minibuses (AMs) deployment in each AVENUE demonstrator city and the resulting external costs, each focusing on a different modal shift caused by the AMs deployment.
-Our methodology pinpointed the pros and cons of each option showing us the one the mobility should evolve towards and allowed us a whole series of findings:
+We first settled 6 scenarios for a potential Automated Minibuses (AMs) deployment in each AVENUE demonstrator city and the resulting external costs, each focusing on a different modal shift caused by the AMs deployment.
+Our methodology pinpointed the pros and cons of each option showing us which one mobility should evolve towards and allowed us a whole series of findings:

-- AM integration within a MaaS (Mobility-as-a-Service) environment is the most realistic, suitable and providing the best results option, offering seamless and intermodal trips, reducing externalities and having a strong social acceptance.
+- AM integration within a MaaS (Mobility-as-a-Service) environment is the most realistic, suitable and result-oriented option, offering seamless and intermodal trips, reducing externalities and having strong social acceptance.
 In Geneva, it may reduce external costs by 83.3 M€.

-- Replacing all cars with AMs would also highly decreases external costs.
+- Replacing all cars with AMs would also greatly decreases external costs.

 - AMs suburban implantation should have positive financial results (helping switch to PT), particularly if they cover long distances and connect communes.